frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 "But at the same time, I direct myself to everybody, because all of us, each and every one of us, have to be both sheep and shepherds.

-"My children, don\'t allow any one of your brothers or sisters to become cold.
+"My children, don't allow any one of your brothers or sisters to become cold.
 Help them with the refinement of a mother and with the fortitude of a father in their pathway of holiness.
-Don\'t allow that anyone might lower their guard and soon give in some concessions to lukewarmness, and allow themselves to get enveloped in a situation of spiritual mediocrity, with ways of living that are not compatible with the joyful duties that are inherent in our vocation, and in the pathway of a Christian who must always act at all times *in* *nomine Iesu*.
+Don't allow that anyone might lower their guard and soon give in some concessions to lukewarmness, and allow themselves to get enveloped in a situation of spiritual mediocrity, with ways of living that are not compatible with the joyful duties that are inherent in our vocation, and in the pathway of a Christian who must always act at all times *in* *nomine Iesu*.

 "With Our Lord, through Our Lord, for Our Lord.
 And with the others in Him, and with Him and through Him."

 We have to examine our conscience and see: Am I praying enough for the others?
 Do I notice things that are important?
 Can I be led to have that great act of supernatural affection?

-The greatest act I can have with the people I live with is fraternal correction---to show them that I care for them, I really love them, they\'re not alone, they\'re part of a family, I want the best for them, I want heaven for them, and so I make those joyful demands on them, all those reminders.
+The greatest act I can have with the people I live with is fraternal correction---to show them that I care for them, I really love them, they're not alone, they're part of a family, I want the best for them, I want heaven for them, and so I make those joyful demands on them, all those reminders.

-"Be attentive," he says, "to detect when a person confided to your care, through tiredness or situations related to his professional work, or for any other reason, might begin to weaken in their spiritual journey.
+"Be attentive," he says, "to detect when a person confided to your care, through tiredness or through situations related to his professional work, or for any other reason, might begin to weaken in their spiritual journey.

 "Encourage them so that they react, giving them the spirit of Opus Dei without diminishing in any way those demands.
 Sustain them in their difficulties, facilitate the necessary rest.
 Apply the appropriate remedies that Our Lord has given to us in Opus Dei.

-"But don\'t give in or allow a situation that is not proper to our spirit to carry on or to take place.
-That spirit that we\'ve received from St. Josemaría---see how wonderful and attractive is this battle of ours, so that Christ may reign."
+"But don't give in or allow a situation that is not proper to our spirit to carry on or to take place.
+That spirit that we've received from St. Josemaría---see how wonderful and attractive is this battle of ours, so that Christ may reign."

 We come to the Feast of the Angels.
 We think of the work of St. Raphael, St. Gabriel, also St. Michael.
 The tremendous reach of those works that God has placed in our hands: "tidings of great joy, which shall be to all the people" (Luke 2:10).

 The work of St. Gabriel and St. Raphael for us is enormously attractive.
 We have to try and keep that attraction before our eyes all the time.

-That\'s what I\'m here for.
-That\'s why God has given me this vocation.
-That\'s what it is all about, so I don\'t get distracted or unfocused with other things that may come along, no matter how good or noble or attractive or interesting they may be.
+That's what I'm here for.
+That's why God has given me this vocation.
+That's what it is all about, so I don't get distracted or unfocused with other things that may come along, no matter how good or noble or attractive or interesting they may be.

-We\'re here to cast our nets (*cf*.
+We're here to cast our nets (*cf*.
 Luke 5:4-5).
-That\'s what it\'s all about.
+That's what it's all about.

 That shout of St. Josemaría that he always heard, and he wanted us to repeat frequently as to sound in our ears: "*Regnare Christum volumus*!--We want Christ to reign!"
 (Josemaría Escrivá, *The Way*, Point 11; *The Forge*, Point 639).

-We truly want Christ to reign in humanity all over this planet in which so many people still don\'t know Him, or others who separate themselves from Him.
+We truly want Christ to reign in humanity all over this planet in which so many people still don't know Him, or others who separate themselves from Him.

 We have to try and free from that state of lukewarmness that can come about in all sorts of ways.
 "Would that you were hot or cold.
 But because you are lukewarm...I will vomit you out of my mouth" (Rev. 3:15-16).
 Our Lord has said some very strong things.